redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-2/README.md

 # Admin Training VM Setup - Stage 2

-Here are steps to configure DNS and generate the ***admin-training-2*** snapshot, image, and template and ***admin-training-dns*** Docker image.
+Here are steps to configure DNS and generate the ***admin-training-2*** VM snapshot/image/template and ***admin-training-dns*** Docker image.

 You can:
 - Use the pre-configure DNS Docker image as is
 - Re-configure the Docker image
 - Configure a new Docker image from scratch.

-Here's what the DNS zone records file looks like when done.
+Here's what the BIND DNS zone records file looks like when done.

 ![](../images/01-DNS-zone-records-file.png)

-## Create the new VM
+## Create the VM

 Create a new VM from ***admin-training-1*** instance template (or image of same name) by gcloud or GCP console.

-Steps are for gcloud with instance template:
+Steps for gcloud with instance template:

 1. Open Cloud Shell.